Level 3 means 50,000 bar staff face losing jobs, publicans warn

 Under Level 3 measures wet pubs, restaurants, cafes and bars serving food can remain open for take-away, delivery, and outdoor dining/services to a maximum of 15 people.
 Indoor dining is not allowed.

-Pádraig Cribben, chief executive of the Vintners’ Federation of Ireland (VFI), which represent pubs outside of Dublin, said the restrictions were “the equivalent of closure for the vast, vast majority” of pubs.
+Pádraig Cribben, chief executive of the Vintners’ Federation of Ireland (VFI), which represents pubs outside of Dublin, said the restrictions were “the equivalent of closure for the vast, vast majority” of pubs.

 The reality was businesses could “not survive” with public health limits of 15 customers outside in place, he said.